By Mark Kissling

 Around the same time I ordered a copy of Bill Bigelow’s The Line Between Us (2006), a resource for teaching about immigration and the Mexico/United States border.
 One of the centerpiece activities in it, which I taught, is a tea party role-play structured by Zinn’s chapter in A People’s History “We Take Nothing By Conquest, Thank God.”
 I also started having my students read and dramatize some of the historical documents in Voices of a People’s History, like Joseph Plumb Martin’s A Narrative of Some of the Adventures, Dangers and Sufferings of a Revolutionary Soldier; Tecumseh’s speech to the Osages; and Sojourner Truth’s “Ain’t I a Woman?”
 Zinn had become pivotal to my teaching.

 The following year I left FHS in order to attend graduate school but my colleague Chris persisted with an invitation for Zinn to visit the school.
-Zinn eventually came to FHS in the fall of 2008, in the lead-up to the presidential election between Barack Obama and John McCain.
+Zinn eventually came to FHS in the winter of 2008.
 Although I was unable to attend the talk, the school’s video production students filmed it.
 Zinn spoke to an auditorium crowded with students (since Chris made sure that many students beyond his own attended).
-As students were focused on the imminent election, one of Zinn’s main points was that citizenship entails much more than voting once every four years.
+As students were focused on the presidential election, one of Zinn’s main points was that citizenship entails much more than voting once every four years.
 Rather, he said, citizenship requires action every single day.
-Reminiscent of what Joel Westheimer calls “democratic patriotism” (2007), Zinn challenged students to be patriotic: “don’t merely obey the government…think of the principles that the government is supposed to stand for; if the government doesn’t uphold those principles, your job is to take it to task.”
+Reminiscent of what Joel Westheimer calls “democratic patriotism” (2007), Zinn challenged students to be patriotic: “don’t merely obey the government . . . think of the principles that the government is supposed to stand for; if the government doesn’t uphold those principles, your job is to take it to task.”
 The message was that citizens, students included, are the agents of democracy, not the government, which echoes an oft-made point in Zinn’s writings that history is the domain of the citizen, not merely the historian.

 Teaching A People’s History with Pre-Service Teachers